ilovemicroplastics/portfolio/python/environment_sim/README.md

 # environment_sim
-This is the code from my BSc dissertation project from May 2024.
-The intended usage was to generate synthetic 1D lidar data, and to train a CNN to identify the situation the "robot" is in. (e.g. dead end, corridor)
+This is the code from my BSc dissertation project from May 2024. (available upon request) The intended usage was to generate synthetic 1D lidar data, and to train a CNN to identify the situation the "robot" is in. (e.g. dead end, corridor)
 It contains a lot of abstraction, and some simple math to find where the "lidar" and obstacle intersects to calculate distance.
 There is a GUI which shows the pre-programmed path which the turtle follows, mostly for validation. (see image below)